6 tips to help your baby sleepOctober 6, 2018

-There can be nothing more exhausting than spending the wee small hours rocking and comforting a fractious baby that simply cannot get back to sleep.
+Desperate for advice on how to help your baby sleep?
+There can certainly be nothing more exhausting than spending the wee small hours rocking and comforting a fractious baby that simply cannot doze off.
 So we have put together these six handy tips to help you both get a good night’s sleep with the minimum of upset and temper tantrums.

 1. Make sure your baby naps in the day